 Please note there is no level access in the stalls for Albion.
 Audiences sitting in Stalls Right will need to enter the auditorium by the outside doors which includes using stairs.
 If you have any questions please contact the Box Office on 020 7359 4404.

-This production includes strobe lighting, features real plants and flowers and the smoking of real cigarettes.
+This production includes strobe lighting, loud noises, and features real plants and flowers.
 Read more about our production guidance and warnings or contact Box Office if you have specific concerns.